C2SM/clim-sanity-checker/README.md

    * [perform_test.py](perform_test.py), apply test based on the pd.dataframe and references stored in [references](ref)
    * [add_exp_to_ref.py](add_exp_to_ref.py), add .csv with results of tests to [references](ref)

-Each modules writes intermediate files to a directory passed with argument --p_stages, the subsequent module then looks into that directory for files needed.
+Each module writes intermediate files to a directory passed with argument --p_stages, the subsequent module then looks into that directory for files needed.
 The tool is written in a way, that no time-consuming processing step is done twice.

 ## Quick start